ootbingo/oot-bingo-generator/README.md

-# oot-bingo-generator-ts
+# oot-bingo-generator

-Generator for OoT Bingo in TypeScript.
-Rewritten from the original generator by saltor et al. It generates the exact same boards as the previous generator did, but should be easier to read and extend.
+Generator for OoT Bingo, written in TypeScript.
+Based on the original bingo generator by saltor et al. It generates the exact same boards as the previous generator did, but should be easier to read and extend.

 ## Documentation